ruhulmus/spring-boot-tutorial/spring-boot-docker/README.md

 2021-03-16 15:52:34.848  INFO 5297 --- [           main] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8089 (http) with context path ''
 2021-03-16 15:52:34.852  INFO 5297 --- [           main] com.ruhulmus.SpringBootDocker            : Started SpringBootDocker in 4.027 seconds (JVM running for 5.352)
 ```
+So that means our spring boot application is working fine.

 ## Docker Configuration :
 We have created `Dockerfile` at the root of the project.